controlplaneio/kubectl-kubesec/README.md

 5. containers[] .securityContext .capabilities .drop | index("ALL")
 Drop all capabilities and add only those required to reduce syscall attack surface
 ```

+Note that you can change the kubesec API address with the `KUBESEC_URL` env var.